allquixotic/ESOChatMentionsAddon/README.md

  - It can add an exclamation point icon next to your name.
  - (If pChat is disabled) It can underline your name.

+ IMPORTANT, PLEASE READ!!
+Version 2.0 and up **REQUIRES** that you **separately** install (via Minion, or downloading from esoui.com) the following libraries:
+ - LibAddonMenu
+ - LibStub
+ - LibCustomMenu

  **Version 2.0 (June 2019)**: Added support to "Watch" the messages of a user, which will highlight messages sent by someone else whether or not they mention you!
 This can be enabled by right-clicking a name in the chat window, *or* by typing `/cmwatch` followed by the user's @handle.
 Note that you may need to use `/cmwatch Character Name` instead of @handle if the watched user is not your friend or in any of your guilds.

+Version 2.0 also fixes the case (capital/lowercase) of mentioned words when you have the Capitalize option off.
+Now the original casing will be preserved.

 Most of the configuration is documented by pressing `ESC`, go to `Settings`, `Addons`, then `ChatMentions`.
 Hover over configuration items for detailed usage details in a tooltip.